Jon Bellion: 2018: Glory Sound Prep

 On June 8, 2021, Bellion took to Twitter where he tweeted "New music" before quickly deleting the tweet.
-He then changed his social media into a "blacked-out" state a couple weeks later.
-Jon was featured on Lawrence's song "False Alarms" released July 22, 2021.
-Bellion released his first single in over 2 years, "I Feel It" (with Burna Boy) on September 17, 2021.
+Bellion was featured on Lawrence's song "False Alarms" released July 22, 2021.
+Bellion released his first single in over two years, "I Feel It" featuring Burna Boy, on September 17, 2021.

-On February 19, 2023, Bellion released an unfinished song called "Fallen" to his social media.
-The song features Jon Batiste.
+On February 19, 2023, Bellion released an unfinished song called "Fallen" featuring Jon Batiste to his social media.

+Bellion also helped co-write and co-produce every song on Jonas Brothers' sixth studio album, The Album (2023), including its three pre-release singles: "Wings", "Waffle House", and "Summer Baby".
+He then co-wrote and co-produced the song "Middle Ground" by Maroon 5.
+In 2024, he co-wrote and co-produced Tori Kelly's fifth album Tori.

 Beautiful Mind Records

 In July 2019, Bellion launched his own record label called Beautiful Mind Records and signed the pop/soul band, Lawrence.
 Lawrence was the opener for most of his shows on the Glory Sound Prep Tour.
 He helped write and produce three singles off of their 2021 debut album Hotel TV: "Casualty", "It's Not All About You", and "The Weather".

-Bellion has stated that his intention with this new label is to "take care of artists for the rest of their careers" and to create a family of musical creators who he supports and with whom he collaborates.
+Bellion has stated that his intention with this new label is to "take care of artists for the rest of their careers" and to create a family of musical creators with whom he supports and collaborates.

+In March 2023, Tori Kelly signed to his record label.
+In July 2023, Kelly released her self-titled EP.
+The following April, she released her fifth studio album Tori; all tracks on the album are co-written and co-produced by Bellion.